 So you are headed to America, the land of opportunity, congratulations.
 No matter if you are part of a corporate relocation, returning home after living in Canada or just heading out to try your luck at the American dream, getting you and your families’ possessions safely and smoothly across the border and to your new home in the USA is our number one priority.

 Trans Canada Movers specialize in long-haul cross-border moves.
 We have the knowledge, equipment, contacts, and personnel to make sure your cross-border move comes off without a hitch.
-When you hire Trans Canada Movers to take care of your move from Canada to the USA, you not only get all our logistics skills and quality professional moving personnel and equipment, but you get our twenty-plus year track record of no-hassle, On-time, on-budget cross-border moves.
+When you hire Trans Canada Movers to take care of your move from Canada to the USA, you not only get all our logistics skills and quality professional moving personnel and equipment, but you also get our twenty-plus year track record of no-hassle, on-time, on-budget cross-border moves.

 Not all moves are the same, and not all moving companies are created equal so if you are moving from Canada to the USA make sure you choose a moving company that knows how to do it right.

 All shipments of household goods and personal effects entering the United States, whether the effects of a Returning U.S. Resident or Non-Residents entering the United States, must be entered utilizing Department of Homeland Security and Border Protection form No. 3299 (Declaration for Free Entry of Articles Not Accompanying a Resident or Non-Resident)

 Also, a supplemental declaration providing additional information about the contents of shipment is also required.